superpowers/docs.superpowers-html5.com/README.md

     npm install
     npm run build

-Create a file named `config.json` at the root of the repository and put the following content in it:

-    {
-      "port": 9051
-    }

-You can use any value you want for the port.
 To start the server, run:

-    node src/index.js
+    npm start

 And go to http://localhost:9051